People Power Revolution: Capture of MBS-4

 At about 9:50 a.m.
 MBS-4 suddenly went off the air during Marcos' broadcast.
 A contingent of rebels, under Colonel Mariano Santiago, had captured the station.
 MBS-4 was put back on the air shortly after noon, with Orly Punzalan announcing on live television, "Channel 4 is on the air again to serve the people."
 By this time, the crowds at EDSA had grown to over a million, but some sources estimated that the crowd number went up to 2 million people.

 The ensuing marathon broadcast was considered the "return" of ABS-CBN on air because this was the first time that former network employees were inside the complex after 14 years of closure since Marcos sequestered the property during the declaration of martial law in September 1972.
 "Radyo Bandido" ended broadcasting that afternoon, while Radio Veritas resumed transmissions, this time from the Broadcast Plaza's radio studios.
 Among the various personnel that appeared alongside Orly Punzalan in its first few hours were Maan Hontiveros and Dely Magpayo.

 Attack on Villamor Airbase and further defections

 In the late afternoon of February 24, helicopters of the 15th Strike Wing, commanded by Sotelo, attacked Villamor Airbase, destroying presidential air assets.
 Sotelo had radioed ahead to the pilots and crews of the air assets, telling them to stay away from the aircraft.
 As a result, the assets were disabled without any human casualties.
 Sotelo had sent another helicopter to Malacañang, where it fired a rocket on the palace grounds and caused minor damage.

 Later, most of the officers who had graduated from the Philippine Military Academy (PMA) defected.
 The majority of the Armed Forces had already changed sides.

 February 25

+The Bamban Barricade

+On February 25, loyalist forces from the Army's 5th Infantry Division in Tarlac were mobilized to reinforce the units laying siege to Camp Crame.
+They were stopped when 20,000 people from the various towns and cities of Pampanga blocked the Bamban Bridge, preventing those reinforcements from getting through to Manila, in an event which came to be known as "the Bamban barricade."